ASH Sneak Peeks: Novartis, Juno Update CAR-T Lymphoma Competition | Xconomy

 NHL accounts for about 4 percent of all cancers in the United States.
 Only patients with a certain kind of NHL, diffuse large B-cell lymphoma, who have failed to benefit from other treatments would be eligible for CAR-T treatment, at least in this first wave.
 With this form of CAR-T, a patients’ T cells are extracted, shipped to a lab to become genetically modified cancer killers, then sent back and infused into the patient.

 Another set of CAR-T NHL data released today, from Juno Therapeutics (NASDAQ: JUNO) of Seattle, adds to the competitive intrigue.
-In a trial dubbed TRANSCEND, Juno said its experimental JCAR017 prompted 11 complete responses (73 percent) and one partial response out of 15 “core” patients after three months.
-There are many other participants in the TRANSCEND study, but these core patients, the company says, are the true target of the therapy, because they the same profile as the patients in the main Novartis and Kite studies.
-Juno’s core patients received a larger dose of their own cells (100 million) than others in TRANSCEND.
+In a trial dubbed TRANSCEND, Juno said a higher dose of its experimental JCAR017 prompted 11 complete responses (73 percent) and one partial response out of 15 “core” patients after three months.
+There are many other participants in the TRANSCEND study, but these core patients, the company says, are the true target of the therapy, because they have the same profile as the patients in the main Novartis and Kite studies.
+These higher-dose core patients received 100 million cells, while others in TRANSCEND received 50 million.
+[This paragraph has been changed to clarify the relationship between doses and core patients.]

-Juno also reported data for more patients beyond the large-dose core group.
+Juno also reported data for more patients beyond the high-dose core group.
 Those data lowered the TRANSCEND three-month complete response rates to 50 percent.
 It’s not immediately clear if the FDA will also take into account the broader data if Juno asks for an approval decision.

 Juno has a lot riding on TRANSCEND.
 JCAR017 is now its top product candidate after a high-profile blow-up of its leukemia CAR-T JCAR015 last year.
 Investors cheered the small data sample today.
 Juno shares were up 7.6 percent to $48.31 at Tuesday’s close.

-Juno spokesperson Chris Williams said that the ASH presentation in December won’t have a significant update to these data—and definitely will not have six-month data.
+Juno spokesperson Chris Williams said that the ASH presentation in December won’t have a significant update to these data, although some six-month results are likely.
 Those will be crucial: Juno has said its goal for approval-worthy data is to follow about 75 patients for at least six months.
+[This paragraph has been changed to correct the potential content of the ASH presentation.]

 The upshot is that for NHL, Juno has excellent three-month durability data in a very small number of patients, while Novartis is starting to fill in the durability picture at six months.
 Meanwhile, Gilead and Kite are keeping a few laps ahead of their would-be competitors.
 They will unveil a year’s worth of durability data for Yescarta at ASH.